 Veal and chicken piccata are a traditional favorite, so why not fish?
 This classic Italian sauce makes for a deeply satisfying dish that is light and fresh and won't leave you or your honey feeling over-stuffed.
 The fish fillets are dusted with a coating of flour and pan-fried until golden in a bit of oil and butter.
 Then white wine, shallots, fresh lemon juice, capers, and a little butter are cooked together to create the velvety sauce that is spooned over the fish.

-Serve over a bed of... angel hair pasta and a side of cooked spinach for a complete meal.
+Serve over a bed of rice... and a side of your sweetheart's favorite vegetable for a complete meal.

 04 of 08